BehniaFarazan/TicTacAIapp/README.md

 # TicTacAIapp
 > Java & AI algorithm training

-Tic-tac-toe android application game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
+One player Tic-tac-toe game which is implemented as a android application.
+The player will compete againts the AI who take turns marking the spaces in a 3×3 grid.

 ![](header.png)